RennamFaria/RennamFaria/README.md

 <h1 align="center">I'm Rennam Faria</h1>
-<h3 align="center">I'm a backend developer with Python and Java from Brazil, aspiring AI modeling</h3>
+<h3 align="center">I'm a backend developer using Python and Java from Brazil, aspiring AI modeling</h3>

+---

+- Computer Science Student at Federal University of São Paulo (UNIFESP), Brazil

+Driven by curiosity and passion for creating technology solutions that make life easier.
+Always looking for something else to learn or spend some time playing.

+---

 <h3 align="left">Connect with me:</h3>
 <p align="left">